boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    connection to the DNS resolver or use local DNSSEC validation ({{Section 10 of ?RFC8499}}) to retrieve the resolver information.

-   If a resolver supports DDR but does not support RESINFO, the client
-	can receive a positive RESINFO response from an upstream DNS resolver or an attacker.
+   If a resolver supports DDR but does not support RESINFO, the client can receive a positive RESINFO response from an upstream DNS resolver or an attacker.
 To prevent such an attack, resolvers supporting DDR MUST convey the "sig" attribute.
-DNS clients using DDR for encrypted resolver discovery querying for a RESINFO RR MUST validate the signature in the "sig" attribute for data origin authentication, including ensuring that the certificate that is used for the signature also contains the IP address that DDR uses for validation as per {{Section 4.2 of I-D.ietf-add-ddr}}.
+DNS clients using DDR for encrypted resolver discovery querying for a RESINFO RR MUST validate the signature in the "sig" attribute for data origin authentication using the public key in the certificate, including ensuring that the certificate contains the IP address that DDR uses for validation as per {{Section 4.2 of I-D.ietf-add-ddr}}.
    If the signature validation fails, the DNS client MUST reject the RESINFO RR.

 #  IANA Considerations